How to be remembered for the right reasons #2: Get into their world

 Changing the minds, hearts, norms, and behaviors of hiring managers is the crux of unlocking the hidden value in non-traditional talent.
 It’s a slow process that takes time, investment, dedication, and leadership, but small steps and stealth changes that get embedded into norms and behaviors will help drive innovation and competitiveness, and move us toward a more inclusive, productive, and fulfilled workforce.

-Cynthia Hansen is Managing Director of the Innovation Foundation.
+Cynthia Hansen is Managing Director of the Innovation Foundation, empowered by the Adecco Group.
 She has a vast background in the private and non-profit sectors and joined the Adecco Group in 2017 to start the Innovation Foundation and spearhead social innovation.
 Her areas of expertise include strategy, change management, social impact, and partnership.

 Explore first person business intelligence from top minds curated for a global executive audience